pmahnke/stmgrts/_posts/2006/2006-09-19-st_margarets_fa_3.md

 This year's July Fair raised a record £18,000, and here's where the money is going.

 £1,500 pays for Christmas presents and a meal in the Turks Head for many of St Margarets older residents.
-There’s a £500 donation to Marble Hill Play Centres.
+There's a £500 donation to Marble Hill Play Centres.
 As always the four local schools receive around 50% of the profits, distributed on a points system awarded for the tasks they undertook for the Fair.

 For organising the football competition and providing the stewards, St Stephens get £2,613.
 St Mary's took charge of the litter collection and post fair clean up, and receive £1,959.
 Little Orleans also receives £1,959 for organising the barbecue.
 Orleans Park get £1,469 for running the Pimms stall and taking charge of the printed programme and all its advertisements.